Saturday, February 15, 2025

 "Grand Theft Auto: True Story" (violent)

 It's funny how work comes to you in the voice over world.
 It was a hell hot Sunday afternoon here in the San Francisco Bay Area as I was scrolling through classifieds on Craigslist at home when a post came up under "Creative" for a narrator job, and some voice imitations of big, bad, mob voices.
-Many of us grew up on "Grand Theft Auto" a wildly popular game with all its violence and heavy gun shooting action.
+Many of us grew up on "Grand Theft Auto," a wildly popular game with all its violence and heavy gun shooting action.
 Believe it or not, over the years I've landed a few decent paying voice over jobs off of Craigslist; a few... not many.
 I decided to submit an audition to the San Francisco producer.
 In a very short period of time, he emailed me back and said he'd like to hire me as the narrator of this episode (not NY mob voice) he had created.
 I said "yes" and he emailed me at least 5 pages of script.
 I stepped in my booth and voiced copy he had highlighted.
 As usual, I did not see the video beforehand.
 I just recorded with my instincts and sent the audio files to him.
 I was quite surprised to see the finished production with my narration when he sent me a link to watch it.
 It's on You Tube, and from what I can see, fans of that series were thrilled with it.
 Over 64,000 views so far.

 No comments: